mjlbach/starter.nvim/README.md

 ### Contribution

 Pull-requests are welcome.
-The goal of this repo is not to create a neovim configuration framework, but to offer a starting template shows, by example, available features in neovim.
+The goal of this repo is not to create a neovim configuration framework, but to offer a starting template that shows, by example, available features in neovim.
 Some things that will not be included:

 * Automatic management of language server installation
 * Custom language server configuration (null-ls templates)